 Billy hunched down in the passenger seat while Dad plotted his course.
 Binko and I sat in back.
 From here you could see the largest steel plants and oil refineries in the world, where my father and uncle worked, rising from the shore like black windowless cities.
 Behind us, at the bottom of the textured concrete incline, was the same lake water they pumped through the plants to cool them.
 The water was the color of mustard, rumored to be flammable.
 While my father made his final frantic headchecks, Uncle Billy turned to Binko.

 “We’re gonna need a little help back there, little man.
 Think you can flag us in?”

-Stuckey’s disease made him fearless.
+Binko’s disease made him fearless.
 He shied from nothing, and always freely ventured out of his league.
 It irritated me.
-Because of his small size, because of his hormonal deficiency, the world bore its weight a little lighter on Stuckey.
+Because of his small size, because of his hormonal deficiency, the world bore its weight a little lighter on Binko.
 If he took a risk and failed—hogged the basketball, say, and chucked a low-percentage shot from the three-point stripe—hey, no big deal.
 It was the disease that failed.
-Not Stuckey.
+Not Binko.

 The Buick rocked when Dad shifted to reverse, his eyes watery and wide in the rearview mirror as we commenced our lurching descent.